The Bankrate promise

 - Extended replacement: This coverage considers a certain percentage, often 25 to 30 percent, over the dwelling coverage limits specified in the policy.
 For example, if your coverage limit was up to $200,000, but the cost of rebuilding your home is $250,000, an extended replacement cost endorsement that covers up to 25 percent more than the policy limits would cover the cost to rebuild.

 These endorsements are typically more expensive than standard dwelling coverage.
-But if you want more complete protection over the long term, they may be options worth considering.
-Speak with a licensed insurance agent at your home insurance company to determine if these types of coverage may be right for you.
+However, if you want more complete financial protection over the long term, they may be options worth considering.
+Speaking with your insurance agent may help you determine if these types of coverage are right for you.